AI-Programming-Team/ai-team-management-system/README.md

 After updating the file, restart the dev server with `npm run dev` or rebuild with `npm run build` so Vite can embed the new value.

+If your backend runs on a different host or port, set `VITE_BACKEND_URL` in `.env` to that base URL (e.g. `http://localhost:8000`).
+Leaving it empty will use the current origin when making requests.

 ## Auth0 Setup

 The application uses Auth0 for authentication.
 Create a **Single Page Application**